 The Actiontec GT784WN is a pretty nice DSL modem/wireless N router.
 For most of you, it will work right out of the box — even auto-detecting all your settings.

-In fact, it’s not only compatible, it’s pretty easy to set up.
+But you got your Actiontec and you want Internets.
+Well, we may be able to help you with that!
 I’m going to repeat some of the normal setup steps here.
 If you know what you’re doing, skip to #7.

 Thank you so much!